 Tip: Treat this as a hydration upgrade, not a miracle drink.
 That’s where the results, and habit, stick.

-The Science Behind the Pink Salt Trick, Fact or Fiction?
+The Science Behind the Pink Salt Trick

 What does science say about the pink salt trick?